Willaston, Cheshire East: Governance

 From 1974 to 2009 the borough council was Crewe and Nantwich.
 Since abolition on 1 April 2009, the civil parish has been administered by the unitary authority of Cheshire East.

 Willaston Parish Council was established in 1894 and is the first tier of local government for Willaston.
 It is responsible for the management of the Lettie Spencer playing field, the war memorial on Colleys Lane, the village allotments on Crewe Road, the Spinney off Coppice Road, and Mike Heywood Green.
 The council is made up of 12 members from two wards who represent the interests of all Willaston residents.
-The Parish Council is a planning consultee and author of the Willaston neighbourhood plan which informs local planning decisions.
+The parish council is a planning consultee and author of the Willaston neighbourhood plan which informs local planning decisions.

-Willaston falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since the 2019 General Election.
+Willaston falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Connor Naismith since the 2024 general election.